Salpingectomy is a surgical procedure that consists of the removal of a woman's fallopian tubes, thus causing sterility.

 - Ectopic pregnancy

 - implantation of the embryo in the tube instead of the uterus.
-The growth of the embryo in the tube can cause it to rupture, so it has to be removed.
+The growth of the embryo in the tube can cause it to rupture and therefore it has to be removed.
 In this case, the salpingectomy is unilateral.

 - growth of endometrial tissue outside the uterus.
 If the lesions caused in the tubes are very severe, it will be necessary to perform a salpingectomy, which is usually bilateral.